William Humphrey (writer): Biography

-William Humphrey was born on 18 June 1924 to Clarence and Nell (Varley) Humphrey in Clarksville, Texas, a region that is culturally southern rather than western.
+William Humphrey was born on 18 June 1924 to Clarence and Nell (Varley) Humphrey in Clarksville, Texas.
 His parents were poor and uneducated, and they moved from house to house because they were unable to keep up with the rent.
 His father eventually owned and operated an auto repair shop in Clarksville.
 By the 1950s, Humphrey had escaped his origins: He was thought of as a member of the glittering literati of the northeast, and Vogue magazine featured him in its “gallery of international charmers among men,” along with Marlon Brando, Sir Edmund Hillary, Leonard Bernstein, and John F. Kennedy.
 But Humphrey thought little of such “honors” and took no opportunity to capitalize on such chances at fame.
 He preferred to retreat to his desk and write, thinking any recognition should come from his writing.
 Unlike Truman Capote and Norman Mailer, and despite his profound desire to be remembered for his literary contributions, Humphrey made very little effort to promote himself.

 The central event in Humphrey's childhood was the death of his father in a car wreck when the boy was 13.
 His memoir Farther Off from Heaven, published in 1977, is a moving account of this event's effect on him.
 He and his mother, Nell Varley Humphrey, moved to Dallas because there was no work for her in Clarksville.
 Humphrey attended Southern Methodist University and the University of Texas (perhaps at the Austin campus since his papers are archived in their library), but never graduated.
 He left Texas as soon as he could.

 Humphrey moved to Chicago and then New York City with his play Ambassador Ben in hand to see if he could become a Broadway success.
 This was in 1945.
 The play never was performed and never published.
 Humphrey began to write stories and left New York City to write in Brewster, New York.
 There Humphrey worked on the farm belonging to Donald Peterson, the producer and director of The Ave Maria Hour on WMCA radio.
 Humphrey published The Last Husband and Other Stories, his first book of stories, in 1953.

 Humphrey secured a teaching post at Bard College in Annandale-on-Hudson, New York in 1949, the same year he married Dorothy Feinman Cantine, a painter of considerable talent who had a daughter Toni.
 He taught at Bard until 1958 when the success of his first novel, Home from the Hill (1958), and its 1960 film adaptation, gave him enough money to quit teaching and devote himself to writing full-time.